-Beyond the case of direct intervention of governments into the day-to-day operation of their NCA, such as the Greek government's recent legislative proposal whereby NCA's officials may be dismissed for disciplinary offences that are vaguely referred to rather than clearly defined in the proposal, there are more insidious ways in which competition law principles can be affected.
+Beyond the case of direct intervention of governments into the day-to-day operation of their NCA, such as the Greek government's recent legislative proposal whereby NCA's officials may be dismissed for disciplinary offences that are vaguely referred to rather than clearly defined in the proposal 13, there are more insidious ways in which competition law principles can be affected.
 For example, to what extent is it acceptable that national laws ex ante provide for clearly and narrowly defined cases of government intervention in the public interest?
-Again, the UK provides a good example: the Secretary of State can intervene on grounds of public interest, e.g. national security, media plurality, or the stability of the UK financial system, and in exceptional circumstances it has used this power in the past without negatively affecting the proper enforcement of competition rules.
-However, in Germany, this has recently led to a rift between the Government and the Bundeskartellamt leading to the resignation of the chairman of the Monopolies Commission.
+Again, the UK provides a good example: the Secretary of State can intervene on grounds of public interest, e.g. national security, media plurality, or the stability of the UK financial system, and in exceptional circumstances it has used this power in the past without negatively affecting the proper enforcement of competition rules14.